-Adam & Eve - First Christians - Ministering Angels
+Adam & Eve are the First Christians: Ministering Angel

 Adam & Eve are the First Christians - Redeemed.
 As a partner in this great plan of salvation Jesus executed along with Adam & Eve, mankind would be tried and tested with the opportunity to live again in the presence of God.

 Adam, Eve and all of their posterity will not have to suffer for sins because Jesus suffered spiritual death, which is separation from God--He suffered for all sins.

 Upon the cross at Calvary, they crucified the Lord.
 And when He cried before the people He gave up His Spirit, (that is, Jesus Christ) and only His broken body remained.
 His spirit and His body separated.
 On the third day, Christ took up His body again.

 As a gift to all of mankind, because He paid for our sins, all of our wages, we have no reason to remain dead though we will die.
 All humanity will live again as a gift to the good and bad.

 Adam and Eve had to do the same thing that those who accept Christ today do.
 They worked by faith to accept the commandment of Christ through the ordinances and principles of Faith, Repentance, Baptism by immersion in water, received the Gift of the Holy Ghost through the laying on of hands, and endured to the end of mortality in the faith.